 The FDA recently approved the use of Descovy for the prevention of the HIV virus — only the second drug to achieve this approval.
-While the drug did receive approval, the approval came with the explicit exclusion of individuals who engage in receptive vaginal sex.
-This means that the drug is not approved for use with cisgender women and many transgender men.
-There has yet to be a plan as to when it may be approved for this group of people.
+While the drug did receive approval, the approval came with the explicit exclusion of individuals who engage in receptive vaginal sex, as it has not yet been studied for its effectiveness.
+Studies are underway in people assigned female at birth at risk of acquiring HIV via receptive vaginal sex.

 Is Descovy Better Than Truvada?

 While the use of a newer form of tenofovir may give patients the idea that Descovy is more effective than Truvada, there is nothing in any of the studies to indicate this.
 Both drugs are effective at preventing the contraction of HIV when taken daily.
-While researchers have discussed the fact that Descovy may have fewer side effects in reference to bone loss and renal complications, the findings have yet to be released in an official report.
+However, research has shown that Descovy is less likely than Truvada to negatively impact bone density or kidney function.

-There have also been minor side effects during trials in patients using Descovy.
+There have also been rare side effects during trials in patients using Descovy.
 While most of these are more inconvenient than dangerous, they should be discussed with your health care provider if you experience them.
-Some of the more minor side effects include:
+Some of the less common side effects include: